-Figure 12: Predictions of best-fitting rule-mixture model for effects of edge neighborhood in Experiment 1.
+Fig. 12.
+Predictions of best-fitting rule-mixture model for effects of edge neighborhood in Experiment 1.
 Horizontal axis: number of positive edge neighbors of positive stimulus plus number of negative edge neighbors of negative stimulus.
 Vertical axis: Probability of choosing positive stimulus (cell means for actual or simulated data).
 Plotting symbols have been horizontally dithered for legibility.
 Compare Fig. 11.

-In the Rational Rules model (Goodman et al., 2008), the hypothesis space is defined by a grammar of logical formulas.
-The formulas are assigned prior probabilities on the basis of their syntactic structure, and learning yields a posterior distribution over the whole space.
-Since Rational Rules monitors a large number of hypotheses simultaneously, but also applies a syntactic prior to them, it falls into neither the "rule-based" nor the "cue-based" group, but occupies a middle ground.
-Nonetheless, the results of Experiment 1 are informative about it.
-The Rational Rules model is similar to RULEX in that the order of Type II vs. Types III-V can be manipulated by adjusting a parameter that controls tolerance for rule inaccuracy.
+in that the order of Type II versus Types III-V can be manipulated by adjusting a parameter that controls tolerance for rule inaccuracy.
 Goodman et al. report that predicted Type II performance falls below that for Types III-V when this parameter, b, is reduced to 1.
-However, the interpretation of this parameter is that the model expects each training datum to be falsely labelled with probability e^{-b} ; hence, the reversal is observed only when the model expects 36.7% or more of the training data to be incorrect.
+However, the interpretation of this parameter is that the model expects each training datum to be falsely labeled with probability e^{-b} ; hence, the reversal is observed only when the model expects 36.7% or more of the training data to be incorrect.
 This strikes us as unlikely (though not impossible) for human participants in these experiments, or in the ones reported by Kurtz et al. (2013), which used a three-feature stimulus space.

 These conclusions must be taken with caution, because none of these alternative models has been studied with respect to unsupervised learning, and in no case has their behavior on SHJ patterns been studied for generalization to exemplars outside the training set.
-However, the principle underlying the models - that inductive bias favors hypotheses that involve fewer features - is not borne out by the results of Experiment 1.
+However, the principle underlying the models-that inductive bias favors hypotheses that involve fewer features-is not borne out by the results of Experiment 1.
 In contrast, GMECCS correctly captures both the observed difficulty order of the SHJ Types, and the Type-internal differences between central and peripheral stimuli.

-6 Experiment 2: Visual analogues
+6. Experiment 2: Visual analogs